25 Hidden Costs of Owning a Home I’ve Seen as a Real Estate Investor

 To avoid extra fees, applying for a mortgage when rates are stable and closing the deal quickly can minimize the need for extensions.
 Comparing lenders to find better lock terms may also reduce expenses.

-I was a mortgage broker early in my career.
-I know that the interest rate lock is highly negotiable.
-It was then, and it still is.
 Not only can you get the fee waived, you can also negotiate the lock period (even after it has been locked in some cases).
 I’ve done it.

 Related: Is An Adjustable Rate Mortgage a Good Idea?